Naresh-026/naresh-026.github.io/readme.txt

-Hackathon organised by GDSC and ACM.
 Group Name: Script Surgeons
+ this repo contains project documentation for the hackathon organised by gdsc and acm.